awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 ## Editing a service\-linked role for Systems Manager<a name="edit-service-linked-role-service-action-2"></a>

 Systems Manager doesn't allow you to edit the `AWSServiceRoleForAmazonSSM_AccountDiscovery` service\-linked role\.
 After you create a service\-linked role, you can't change the name of the role because various entities might reference the role\.
 However, you can edit the description of the role using IAM\.
-For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Editing a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

 ## Deleting a service\-linked role for Systems Manager<a name="delete-service-linked-role-service-action-2"></a>